adriennemadarang/Web-Portfolio/README.md

 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport

-# Contribution
+# Acknowledgement
-I'd like to acknowledge the TA's, websites, and anyone/thing else who provided me with guidance on how to complete this page.
+I'd like to shout out the instructor, TA's, websites, and anyone/thing else who provided me with guidance on how to complete this page.